 Panel 25 sample persons were drawn from the 2019 NHIS while Panel 26 sample persons

-The MEPS-HC collects data from a nationally representative sample of households through an
+The MEPS-HC collects data from a nationally representative sample of households, where

-overlapping panel design.
-A new panel of sample households is selected each year, and data for each panel are
+a new panel of sample households is selected each year.
+Historically, each surveyed

 The chart below illustrates the timing and relationship between panels, rounds, and